 Alexandra graduated from Purdue University with a bachelor’s degree in Food Science.
 During her undergraduate education, she became passionate about teaching others about the link between food and health.
 In an effort to explore this area further, she began working at the Center for Cancer Research, investigating the therapeutic effects of micro-nutrients in targeting disease.
 In addition to biochemistry, her research interests have included sustainable agricultural and mindful eating practices; the findings from which have been published in Claritas and JPUR academic journals.
 Alexandra also completed graduate coursework in Public Health and Clinical Nutrition, which provided a strong background in both nutrition and agriculture.
 Studying food science also satisfied pre-med requirements, and she was offered a full academic scholarship to Indiana University Medical School in 2012.

 Today, Alexandra is working to shift the framework of health toward wellness and holistic, patient-centered medicine.
 She offers one-on-one client nutrition coaching at Nutra-Intuition that is based on functional medicine, intuitive eating, and farm-to-table philosophies.
-Her efforts are directed towards helping patients with weight concerns, especially with regards to disordered eating, as well as understanding chronic health conditions by presenting current research initiatives.
+She also offers non-invasive acupressure therapies for a variety of health conditions.

-Ultimately, Alexandra’s goal in medical care is to improve the lives of others, help them find food freedom, and achieve true health.
+Ultimately, Alexandra’s goal in medical care is to improve the lives of others and help achieve true health.